xwero/idable-queries-core/README.md

 Extends `BaseCollection`.

+### QueryReturnConfig

+The interface for database specific output configuration.

+### Statement

+The interface to make the `Statement` classes consistent in the database specific packages.

 ## Tips

 - Use the namespaces argument of the functions to prevent unexpected results because of typos or changed namespaces.